 Should you appeal a court decision?

-Usually the courts get it right, but sometimes they don’t.
-That’s why we have the right of appeal.
+Usually, the courts get it right, but sometimes they don’t.
+That’s why we have the right to appeal.
 However, it’s important to act quickly as usually the Notice of Appeal must be lodged within a short time after the original decision.